zeyuz35/zeyuz35.github.io/vault/Forecasting.md

 This last point is similar in spirit to [@corradi_testing_2014], though CS do something a bit different.

+[@chen_detecting_2014] provide some simulation evidence.
+Their simulation setup consists of 2 true factors, but both of their respective factor loadings are subject to an idiosyncratic break (type 1).
+The number of pseudo factors is therefore $2 \times 2 = 4$.
+They compare three different strategies:

+1. Estimate 2 factors using the whole sample
+2. Estimate 2 factors using the whole sample, but zero out the information before the break
+3. Estimate the 4 pseudo factors (naively what one would do anyway without knowledge of breaks)

+Strategy 1 is shown to be the worst.
+Strategy 2 and 3 are shown to be similar in performance, but 2 seems to be very slightly better as the break magnitude increases.

+In light of this, there does not seem to exist a bias variance tradeoff in general, though more formal research is needed.
 ### Factor Augmented VAR (FAVAR)